Native American tribes in Virginia: 17th century

 Around the year 1670, Seneca warriors from the New York Iroquois Confederacy conquered the territory of the Manahoac of Northern Piedmont.
 That year the Virginia Colony had expelled the Doeg from Northern Virginia east of the fall line.
 With the Seneca action, the Virginia Colony became de facto neighbours of part of the Iroquois Five Nations.
 Although the Iroquois never settled the Piedmont area, they entered it for hunting and raiding against other tribes.
 The first treaties conducted at Albany between the two powers in 1674 and 1684 formally recognized the Iroquois claim to Virginia above the Fall Line, which they had conquered from the Siouan peoples.
-At the same time, from 1671 to 1685, the Cherokee seized what are now the westernmost regions of Virginia from the Xualae.
+At the same time, from 1671 to 1685, the Cherokee seized what are now the westernmost regions of Virginia from the Cheraw.

 In 1677, following Bacon's Rebellion, the Treaty of Middle Plantation was signed, with more of the Virginia tribes participating.
 The treaty reinforced the yearly tribute payments, and a 1680 annexe added the Siouan and Iroquoian tribes of Virginia to the roster of Tributary Indians.
 It allowed for more reservation lands to be set up.
 The treaty was intended to assert that the Virginia Indian leaders were subjects of the King of England.

 In 1693 the College of William and Mary officially opened.
 One of the initial goals of the college was to educate Virginia Indian boys.
 Funding from a farm named "Brafferton," in England, were sent to the school in 1691 for this purpose.
 The funds paid for living expenses, classroom space, and a teacher's pay.
 Only children of treaty tribes could attend, but at first none of them sent their children to the colonial school.
 By 1711, Governor Spotswood offered to remit the tribes' yearly tribute payments if they would send their boys to the school.
 The incentive worked and that year, the tribes sent twenty boys to the school.
 As the years passed, the number of Brafferton students decreased.
 By late in the 18th century, the Brafferton Fund was diverted elsewhere.
 From that time, the college was restricted to ethnic Europeans (or whites) until 1964, when the federal government passed civil rights legislation ending segregation in public facilities.